IApp

 UdpEchoApp simple module

-Listens on an UDP port, and sends back each received packet to its sender.
-Note: when used together with UdpBasicApp, UdpBasicApp's "received packet lifetime" statistic will record round-trip times.
+Listens on a UDP port and sends back each received packet to its sender.
+Note: when used together with ~UdpBasicApp, ~UdpBasicApp's "received packet lifetime" statistic will record round-trip times.

 UdpRequestResponseApp compound module

-This module is a generic request/response based server application.
-For each request it receives, it generates a different traffic based on the data the request contains.
+A generic request/response-based server application.
+For each request it receives, it generates different traffic based on the data the request contains.
 The client application can be any source that is capable of generating packets with different data.
 The first byte of the packet data determines the response traffic, which can be configured to produce complex streams of packets with various data and timing distributions.

 UdpSink simple module